ReCoded-Org/bootcamp-IQLBPS-Sep2022/class-1-pseudocode/pesudocode-halit-muslem.md

 - put on the stove
 - boil the water

-- Hello
+- wait
-- this is line 3
+- see if the water is boiling
-- this is line 4
+- turn the stove off
-- this is line 5
+- this is the boiling water